joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/09/world/middleeast/syria-reorganized-russian-military-presence.html

 **A Young Marine’s Reckoning With the Afghanistan War**\
-`Readers respond to a front-page essay by Thomas Gibbons-Neff, a veteran, and ponder the moral complexities of war.
+`Readers respond to a front-page essay by Thomas Gibbons-Neff, a Marine veteran, and ponder the moral complexities of war.
 Also: Women victimized by Uber.`\
 https://www.nytimes.com/2026/08/09/opinion/afghanistan-war.html

 **Laughing-in-Delight-While-You-Eat Delicious**\